neoforged/.github/primers/1.21.2/index.md

     // The item stack representing the item being rendered as a model
     // This is only used to get the dyeable, foil, and armor trim information stack,
-    // The location -> RenderType shader used to render the armor layers
-    // It is recommended to use a RendderType with a VIEW_OFFSET_Z_LAYERING state
-    // to avoid some z-fighting issues
-    RenderType::armorCutoutNoCull,
     // The stack used to render the model in the correct location poseStack,
     // The source of the buffers to get the vertex consumer of the render type bufferSource,
     // The packed light texture
     lighting,
-    // The absolute path of the texture to render when use_player_texture is true for one of the layer if not null ResourceLocation.fromNamespaceAndPath("examplemod", "textures/other_texture.png");
+    // An absolute path of the texture to render when use_player_texture is true for one of the layer if not null ResourceLocation.fromNamespaceAndPath("examplemod", "textures/other_texture.png");
 )
 ```